 Program Dates: June 6, 2022 – July 29, 2022

 The Pediatric Newborn Medicine Summer Student Research Program aims to admit highly motivated students with an interest in research and its applications to healthcare, academic medicine, and related fields.
-In accordance with Brigham and Women’s Hospital policies, participants are required to be fully vaccinated against COVID-19.
+In accordance with Brigham and Women’s Hospital policies, participants are required to be medically cleared by our Occupational Health Services, which consists of health screening, as well as adherence to the mandatory MGB COVID-19 vaccination policy and flu policy.
 No prior research experience is required.
 Students of diverse backgrounds are strongly encouraged to apply.
 All students must meet the following requirements:

 Undergraduate student (as of Fall 2022)

 Proven interest in Research, Academic Medicine, or related fields